DINESH18032004/Control-of-Relay-Using-IoT-controller/README.md

 ## NAME : DINESH KUMAR R
 ## REGISTER NO : 212222110010
-# EX 02 :Control of Relay Using IoT controller
+# EX 02 : Control of Relay Using IoT controller

 ##  AIM:
 To control the Relay using Arduino controller